njsmith/zs/doc/cmdline.rst

 Obviously this is mostly intended for when you want to read the data into another program.
-For example, if you had a ZS file that was compressed using the bz2 codec and you wanted to convert it to the deflate codec, the easiest and safest way to do that is with a command like::
+For example, if you had a ZS file that was compressed using the lzma codec and you wanted to convert it to the deflate codec, the easiest and safest way to do that is with a command like::

-    $ zs dump --length-prefixed=uleb128 myfile-bz2.zs | \
+    $ zs dump --length-prefixed=uleb128 myfile-lzma.zs | \
       zs make --length-prefixed=uleb128 --codec=deflate \
-          "$(zs info -m myfile-bz2.zs)" - myfile-deflate.zs
+          "$(zs info -m myfile-lzma.zs)" - myfile-deflate.zs

 If you're using Python, of course, the most convenient way to read a ZS file into your program is not to use ``zs dump`` at all, but to use